Do you struggle with

 You may be eligible to participate in this study if you:

-Are between 18 and 70 years old
+Are between 18 and 75 years old

 Other eligibility criteria apply and will be evaluated by a study doctor if you choose to continue with screening for the study.

-Uncertainty related to systemic sclerosis is hard; learning about your options shouldn't be.
+Uncertainty related to scleroderma is hard;

 Learn more about this clinical study opportunity.